 Waldsee staff come from across the country and around the world to celebrate the richness and diversity of German-speaking cultures using our unique community-based approach to learning.
 Our staff bring experience, talent, commitment and passion to our program.
 Some have grown up in our program, moving from villager to staff.
 Others are master teachers who captivate, motivate and nurture.
 Our kitchen, healthcare and administrative staff are fully committed to the Waldsee mission and ensuring an unforgettable experience.

 Karl earned his bachelor’s degree in foreign service from Georgetown University, and his M.A. and Ph.D. from the Johns Hopkins University School of Advanced International Studies (SAIS).
 He was awarded a Doctor of Humanities, honorus clausus, from Concordia College, Moorhead, in 2002.

 Karl has served as a senior U.S. diplomat, including as Associate Director of the Policy Planning Staff for two U.S. Secretaries of State.
-He also served as a Senior Diplomatic Fellow for German Foreign Minister Frank-Walter Steinmeier and as a member of the Futures Advisory Group of German Chancellor Angela Merkel.
-He now serves as the Austrian Marshall Plan Foundation Professor and founding Director of the Center for Transatlantic Relations at SAIS, and as executive director of the American Consortium on European Union Studies.
+He also served as a Senior Diplomatic Fellow for German Foreign Minister (now President) Frank-Walter Steinmeier and as a member of the Futures Advisory Group of German Chancellor Angela Merkel.
+He now serves as the Austrian Marshall Plan Foundation Professor at SAIS.
 He serves on a number of international advisory and selection boards.
-His center was named the No. 1 university think tank in Washington DC and among the top ten in the world for the past four years.

 Karl is a prolific author and a regular media commentator on international relations and international education.
 He has been awarded Germany’s Federal Order of Merit (Bundesverdienstkreuz), France’s Ordre des Palmes académiques, Sweden’s Royal Order of the Polar Star, and the U.S. Department of State’s Superior Honor Award.

 Berndt received his bachelor's degree in German, Russian studies and history from St. Olaf College, his master's degree in German and European studies from Georgetown University and his doctorate in German history from the University of North Carolina, Chapel Hill.